 According to Japanese people, flowers are not only a mere object; flowers are considered a symbol of the inner emotion of human beings.
-Today we are going to talk about Ikebana; what is Ikebana, what is the purpose of it, different types of ikebana, and rules of it.
+In the discipline of Ikebana, flowers are arranged in a Japanese flower vase called Ikebana Vase.

 What is Ikebana?

-Japanese believe that offering of gods should not be meaningless; it should be made with time and effort and must contain a significant meaning.
+Japanese people believe that the offering of Gods should not be meaningless; it should be made with time and effort and must contain a significant meaning.
 Throughout the century the art form of Ikebana changed many times but the internal meaning stayed the same.

 Each flower has its own different aspects.
 The petals, stems, and branches of flower trees differ from one another.
 By understanding the different natures of each flower and stem one can make a different form of Ikebana.

 It is said that the balance of nature can be found through Ikebana.
 This flower arrangement needs lots of time and effort and one needs to connect through the earth while making this.
 In ancient times people who went to war used to take Ikebana training as they believed it would calm their minds and they could make clear decisions because of this.

 Ikebana is also practiced for spiritual benefits as people can connect themselves with nature through this.
 While performing the art form of Ikebana, one should remain silent because it is believed that only through silence the beauty of nature can be appreciated.

 The purpose of Ikebana seems to be spiritual rather than something aesthetic.

 Ikebana is hard to do as it takes much attention and care but it’s not something impossible.
 There are various ikebana schools in today’s world to learn about Japanese Ikebana style flower arranging.
 However, to learn Ikebana, firstly you have to be prepared to give your time and energy.
 Then you have to select a place for it that cannot be too warm or too cold as the flowers’ texture will be disrupted by the temperature.